carterjoseph/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 ### 3: Uses descriptive activty names to name the activities in the dataset ###

-Numbers in class column of tidy_data were replaced with the respective activity namestaken from second column of the activity_classes variable by subsetting the data.
+Numbers in class column of tidy_data were replaced with the respective activity names taken from second column of the activity_classes variable by subsetting the data.

 ### 4: Appropriately labelling the data set with descriptive variable names ###